Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 `POST api/v1/protected/sites/edit_stewardship/:activity_id`

 Edits an existing stewardship activity.
 Indicate `True` if the activity (watered, mulched, etc.) was completed, else `False`.
-At least one activity must be `True`. `date` is the date the activity was performed on, which can be in the past if the activity was performed in the past.
+At least one activity must be `True`. `date` is the day on which the activity was performed, which can be in the past if the activity was performed in the past.

 #### Request Body